zinen/node-red-contrib-nordpool-api-plus/README.md

 ![](/img/example.png)

-### example:
+### Examples:
 Use a inject node to trigger a request to nordpool, to get prices for today.

 Its also possible to inject a `msg.date` to get price from a specific date, or pricing for tomorrow.
-If you request tomorrows data before 14:42 theres risk that data is not available yet and you will get the data from the current date.
+If you request tomorrows data before 14:42 there's a risk that data is not available yet and you will get the data from the current date.
 See [API issue#1](https://github.com/samuelmr/nordpool-node/issues/1#issuecomment-316583765)

 An 24 object long array is returned on success.
-The objects contains this properties: `timestamp`, `price` and `currency`.
+The objects contains this properties: `timestamp`, `price`, `currency` and `area`.

 ![](/img/example3.png)

-### Example with dashboard chart:
+## Example with dashboard chart:
 In Node-RED editor, click menu at top right corner -> Import -> Examples -> node-red-contrib-nordpool-api-plus -> basic-dashboard.

-Use a function node to convert `msg` to values readable for dashboard chart node:
+Use a function node to convert `msg` to values readable for dashboard chart node like this:

 ![](/img/example5.png)

-the function node in this example contains:
+The function node in this example contains:

 ````
 var msg1 = {}